Skip to main content

 What it does:

-• Scans .claude/skills/ for all installed skills
+• Scans the configured skills directory for installed skills

 • Tracks file hashes (SHA256) for change detection